-- 1. The company maintains a special register of the minutes of Board meetings.
-As well as all reports related to the minutes of meetings. - 2.
+- 1. The company maintains a special register of the minutes of Board meetings and Minutes of committee meetings, As well as all reports related to the minutes of meetings. - 2.
 Numbering the minutes of the meetings.
 A serial number, date, place and time of start and end of the meeting, In a way that allows sufficient time to discuss all clauses of the minutes and the names of members present in the meeting and absent members with excuse or without excuse are documented in the Board minutes. - 3.
-Sending Invitations to the members of Board of Directors regarding the Board meetings no less than three working days and make sure they receive these invitations. - 4.
+Board Secretary is responsible of sending Invitations to the members of Board of Directors regarding the board meetings no less than three working days and make sure they receive these invitations. - 4.
 Board members present at the meeting sign the minutes of the meeting. - 5.
 Classifying the minutes of board meetings, recording its decisions and storing them in the Company's records, and enabling the Board members to obtain and view them at any time. - 6.
 Adopting a policy that ensures compliance with the requirements of the Authority's regulations in this regard. - 7.
 Maintaining all policies approved by the board of directors. - 8.
-Ensuring the board's commitment to corporate governance.
+Ensuring the board's commitment to corporate governance. - 9.
+Constantly keeping up with the best practices of sustainability and governance.